Parents need to make sure that their children get an efficient, full-time education. It must be suitable to their -

 - you feel under any pressure to home educate

-- consider all the implications carefully as home educating is a big responsibility that requires a considerable commitment of time and energy
+- consider all the implications carefully.
+Home educating is big responsibility that requires considerable commitment of time and energy

-- plan what you intend to do with your child(ren) before making a decision and consider the financial costs involved
+- plan what you intend to do with your children before making decision.
+Consider the financial costs involved

-- are aware that your child(ren) may miss out on the social side of school, especially contact with friends and joint activities
+- are aware that your children may miss out on the social side of school.
+This is especially contact with friends and joint activities

-- think about the financial implications, there are no grants available to help with home education and you are responsible for all costs of materials, equipment and exams
+- think about the financial implications.
+There are no grants available to help with home education and you are responsible for all costs of -

-- consider that once you have removed your child(ren) from the school roll they cannot be readmitted without reapplying through school admissions.
-This process can take some time and it may not be possible for your child(ren) to be placed at a school of their choice
+- consider that once you have removed your children from the school roll.
+They cannot be readmitted without reapplying through School Admissions.
+This process can take some time and it may not be possible for your children to be placed at school of their choice

-An LA Officer will contact you to arrange an initial home visit to discuss any questions you may have.
-Parents are not obliged to accept a home visit but they are expected to provide us with evidence that they are providing a suitable education.
+A Local Authority Officer will contact you.
+They will arrange an initial home visit to discuss any questions you may have.
+Parents are not obliged to accept home visit.
+They are still expected to provide us with evidence that they are providing suitable education.